Alorel/alo-framework/docs/index.md

 **Renamed classes**

-* SQLSession is now called MySQLSession.
+* SQLSessionOld is now called MySQLSessionOld.
 The previous class is now deprecated and extends the new one.

 **Config constants**